mklanac/EPEdashboard/README.md

 # EPEdashboard

+TODO (add project description)

+## Running the EPEdashboard

+TODO (add video)

 ## Setting up the Snap7 library
-If you follow these steps you will be able to control the speed of the motor using the EPEdashboard GUI.
+If you follow these steps you will be able to control the speed of the motor using the EPEdashboard GUI and PROFINET.

 * Step 1